 Symptoms of SJS include fever; pain or itching of the skin; swelling of the tongue and face; blisters that develop on the skin and mucous membranes, especially around the mouth, nose, and eyes; and a rash that starts quickly and may spread.

 A severe hypersensitivity reaction can be life threatening and requires immediate medical attention.
 SJS must be treated immediately.
 Go to the emergency room or call 911 if you have symptoms of SJS.
 However, do NOT cut down on, skip, or stop taking your HIV medicines unless your health care provider tells you to.

 Nevirapine (brand name: Viramune) and abacavir (brand name: Ziagen) are two HIV medicines that can cause a hypersensitivity reaction.

 To reduce the risk of a hypersensitivity reaction due to nevirapine, the medicine is started on a gradual schedule.
 The schedule allows the person taking the medicine 2 weeks to reach the full recommended dose of nevirapine.
 During the 2-week period, the person is carefully monitored for signs of a hypersensitivity reaction to nevirapine.

 Hypersensitivity reaction to abacavir has been linked to the HLA-B*5701 molecule.
 Testing for HLA-B*5701 is done before starting treatment with abacavir.
 People who test positive for HLA-B*5701 should not use abacavir.
 People who are taking abacavir and develop signs of hypersensitivity reaction to abacavir must stop the medicine immediately.
 They can never take abacavir again.
-In addition, they can never take the combination medicine Trizivir, which contains abacavir.
+In addition, they can never take the combination medicines Epzicom and Trizivir, which contain abacavir.
 (Combination medicines include two or more different HIV medicines in one pill.)